MultiMote/niimbluelib/docs/documents/niimbot_print_tasks.md

 End:

 ```
+(status poll)
 PrintEnd [1b]
-(status poll)
+Heartbeat [1b] - don't wait response
 ```

 pageColor is 0

 > [!NOTE]
+> B21_PRO note
+>
-> B21_PRO: for some reason this printer drops the first packet after `PrintStart`.
-So you need to send `SetPageSize` twice.
-This applies only to Bluetooth connection.
+> For some reason this printer drops the first packet after `PrintStart` if using Bluetooth connection.
+> Originally `PrintStatus` is sent and no response waited.
+>
+> Also printer drops the first packet after `PrintStart`.
+> Originally `Heartbeat` is sent and response waited.